 - Happens to Lila in the Hey Arnold! episode "Love and Cheese" during a ride on the tilt-a-whirl.

-- In Kim Possible, Ron encounters Shego who has a cold and comments that she's looking even greener than usual.
+- In one episode, Ron encounters Shego, who has a cold, and comments that she's looking even greener than usual.

 - Bobby Hill becomes green-faced from smoking several packs of cigarettes which his dad Hank made him do as a form of punishment, after finding out his son has been smoking.